Aldol condensation of aldehydes and ketones, mechanism

 1. Hydroxyl ions attack alpha hydrogen atom in the carbonyl compound.
 Then bond between alpha hydrogen and alpha carbon is broken and electrons of that bond are concentrated to alpha carbon.
 That forms a carbanion.
 Now that alpha hydrogen atom connects with hydroxyl ion and forms a water molecule.

-3. Finally, O- attacks a water molecule and get a hydrogen atom to form alcohol group.
+3. Finally, -O- attacks a water molecule and get a hydrogen atom to form alcohol group.
 It forms OH- ion.

-Acetaldehyde aldol condensation mechanism
+Mechanism of Acetaldehyde aldol condensation

 acetaldehyde aldol condensation mechanism